LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Build an emotional connection

 Long Term Thinking Company is perceived as personal and caring.
-To this company, customers are actual human beings that deserve respect.
+To this company, customers are actual human beings who deserve respect.
 As a result, an emotional bond is forged.

-An ongoing relationship means you really get to know your customers; that’s the best R&D department you can have.
+Ongoing relationships enable you to really get to know your customers’ pain points, and that’s the best R&D department you can have.
 When customers know you and communicate with you, they reveal their desires, goals, and preferences.
-That will help your future product designs and allow you to customize marketing messages so they reach the right audience.
+That will help you develop new products and allow you to customize marketing messages to reach the right audience.

 Short Term Thinking Company sells once to customers and then ignores them, missing out on potentially valuable feedback.